brownrabbit0207/wix-detox/website/versioned_docs/version-19.x/config/overview.md

 ### Configuration File

 In order for Detox to know what device & app to use (and a lot more, actually), it needs some configuration to be statically available in a configuration file.
 It supports both standalone configuration files, and a configuration bundling inside the project’s `package.json`.

-In essence, Detox scans for the configuration to use, through multiple files.
-It starts from the current working directory, and runs over the following options, in this order:

-1. `.detoxrc.js`
-1. `.detoxrc.json`
-1. `.detoxrc`
-1. `detox.config.js`
-1. `detox.config.json`
-1. `package.json` (`"detox"` section)

-Options 1-5 allow for a standalone Detox configuration in either a `json` format or using JavaScript syntax.
 Option 6 means the configuration is available in `json` format inside the project’s `package.json`, which is more suitable if you like having all of your project’s configurations in one place.

 Please find the [Detox example app](https://github.com/wix/Detox/blob/master/examples/demo-react-native/detox.config.js) as a working reference.
 Also, look at